 Deadline & Application Information

-Applications are accepted on a rolling basis for the following deadlines: December 1st, April 1st and August 1st.
-Award notifications are typically issued within 4 weeks of application deadlines.
+Applications are accepted for the following deadlines: August 1st, December 1st, and April 1st.
+Award notifications are typically issued within 4 weeks following the application deadlines.

 Submit your application via the Ginsberg Community-Driven Engagement Grant Application Form.